 Types of Tea from India

 As well as Assam tea and Darjeeling tea , India is probably best known for its Chai tea.
-Also called masala chai, this tea is often drunk with milk and sugar and has a mixture of different herbs and spices such as cardamom and ginger.
+Also called masala chai, this tea is often drunk with milk and sugar and has a mixture of different herbs and spices such as green cardamom pods, cinnamon sticks and fresh ginger.
 Traditionally the tea leaves, milk and spices would be brewed together and then strained into cups.
-Chai Tea is now a popular drink across the world with many countries making their own variations of the drink.
+Chai recipe Teas are now a popular drink across the world with many countries making their own variations of the drink.

 We stock a large amount of loose leaf tea from India from many tea estates, why not try our Assam Tonganagaon GBOP Organic or maybe try one of our breakfast teas English Breakfast Tea BOP or try our Assam Tea Bags from India.